 Your friend did not send that message.
 Their account was hijacked.
 And if you click the link, the same thing is about to happen to you.

-This guide explains exactly what the scam is, how it spreads, what happens when someone clicks, and the specific steps to take whether you have received one of these messages or already interacted with one.
+This guide covers how the fake MrBeast giveaway scam operates across every platform it appears on, the warning signs to look for at each stage, and the specific steps to take whether you've just received one of these messages or already interacted with one.

 Who Is MrBeast and Why Do Scammers Use His Name?

-What the MrBeast Discord Scam Actually Looks Like
+What the Fake MrBeast Giveaway Scam Actually Looks Like

 The scam arrives in several different forms, but they all follow the same underlying pattern: a message claiming you have won or been selected for a prize, with a link to claim it.